tencentyun/intlcloud-documents/product/CDN与加速/内容分发网络/用户权限/CDN权限说明_intl.md

 The permission of project administrator is equivalent to that of the old **Project Collaborator**, which allows allocation of resources in the Console among the projects covered by the permission.

 Since the division of projects is applicable to all cloud resources, you can select the business scope of project management as required.
-For instructions on how to make the configuration, refer to [Project Administrator Configuration Example]

 ## Features for Sub-users